Zilliqa/dev-portal/zq2/docs/nodes/checkpoints/index.md

    Replace <network> with `mainnet`, `testnet` or `devnet` based on your selected network.

-   _NOTE: Checkpoints are generated every 86400 blocks.
+   _NOTE: Checkpoints are generated every 8640 blocks.
 The earliest checkpoint for the mainnet and testnet was generated at the switchover from Zilliqa 1.
 If the node does not need historical state it is recommended to use the latest checkpoint file to speed up synchronization.
-Keep in mind that the node can’t process RPC requests such as eth_getBalance on blocks that were produced before the checkpoint._
+Keep in mind that the node can't process RPC requests such as eth_getBalance on blocks that were produced before the checkpoint._

 3. **Configure Checkpoints in the Configuration File** Open the respective configuration file (`zq2-mainnet.toml` or `zq2-testnet.toml`) and add the following lines to enable checkpoint settings: